 The following are generally considered as Human Rights and freedoms:

-- The right to liberty and security
+The right to liberty and security

 The right to no punishment without law

-- The right to fair trial
+The right to fair trial

 The right to respect private and family life

 The right to marry

 The right to a remedy of human rights abuses

 Freedom of thought, conscience and religion

 Freedom of expression

-- Prohibition of discrimination
+Prohibition of discrimination

 Freedom of assembly and association

-- Prohibition of torture
+Prohibition of torture

-- Prohibition of slavery and forced labour
+Prohibition of slavery and forced labour

-- Prohibition of the abuse of rights
+Prohibition of the abuse of rights

 How Can We Ensure Your Human Rights Case is Successful?

 The law in this area changes and develops with great frequency and there are a vast array of cases.
-Our legal experts can guide you through this complex minefield of case law and get success on your case with good arguments, adopting a strategy in which case law is applied to your circumstances.
+Our immigration experts can guide you through this complex minefield of case law and get success on your case with good arguments, adopting a strategy in which case law is applied to your specific circumstances.